Here is some additional information on launching a similar initiative. For more information contact Meleah Follen.

 Getting a Youth on Boards program started:

 Step 1: Garner support among the adults in the community.
-In particular, you will need the support of the City Administrator, the Mayor or other high-ranking elected official, the Superintendent or School Board Chair, and the Executive Director’s and/or Board Chairs of local non-profits.
+In particular, you will need the support of: the City Administrator, the Mayor or other high-ranking elected official; the Superintendent and/or School Board Chair; and the Executive Director’s and/or Board Chairs of local non-profits.

 Use this document to help facilitate your conversations.

 Step 2: Recruit youth to participate in the program.
 Start with asking teachers and school administrators for the names of youth that would benefit from participating.
+Encourage them to consider traditional and non-traditional leadership skills – and to recommend a diverse cohort of young people.
 Survey the youth in programs that you already have up and running and gather from them names of their peers that would be interested in the Youth on Boards program.
 Send these potential participants a letter from the Mayor and a well-known non-profit executive inviting them to apply to the program.

 Include a simple application that describes the potential boards they can serve on including their usual meeting times.